 - A personal history of breast cancer (since there is a higher risk of developing another breast cancer)

 What to Expect

-During your first visit, we will review the results from Health Heritage and complete your personal and family health history.
+During your first visit, we will review your personal and family health history, as well as risk factors for breast cancer.
 Following a clinical breast exam, we can provide recommendations about which breast imaging technique you should use, as well as education about ways to potentially reduce your risk of breast cancer.
 We will communicate our recommendations to your primary care provider, if you desire, so they can be part of the team monitoring your breast health.

 - Review of mammograms and other breast imaging studies

 - A clinical breast exam